robertbraeutigam/scan/README.md

 Request the Controlled to send values for the specified Data Packet.

-Action will have any number of responses until this Data Packet is requested again.
-After the first value arrives for the new request, the old Request Id can be reused.
+Action will have any number of responses.
+The Request Id of such a request can not be reused, since responses will be received indefinitely.

+Any subsequent requests for the same Data must be ignored by the Controlled.

 Request content:
 * Data Packet Id (variable length integer)